Shadowstep33/Angular2Pixi/README.md

 Create PIXI scenes in Angular 2 with markup!

-**Important! +v0.4.x comes with breaking changes including the removal of SceneComponent and RendererComponent to simplify the process.
+**Important! +v0.5.x comes with breaking changes including the consolidation of TextComponent into SpriteComponent and the removal of SpriteComponent inheritance from MenuComponent.
 The docs will be updated accordingly**

+**-Important! +v0.4.x comes with breaking changes including the removal of SceneComponent and RendererComponent to simplify the process.
+The docs will be updated accordingly-**

 # Install